adamdecaf/httpz/README.md

     file -- Add that file as contents for a PUT
     \:/ -- Merge two requests on the union of their properties /:\ -- Merge two requests based on the intersection of their properties

+## Features

+* Completely non-blocking
+* Wrapped around futures and async code
+* Http library independent
+* JSON library independent
+* XML library independent

+## Future

+* Handle response headers
+* Provide a layer to handle exceptions during the request
+* Treat the response as a json object
+* Treat the response as a xml object
+* Get certain properties directly from the request and response